King Jarrah Walk Trail: Everything You Need To Know

 What Is It?

-As one of the longest dog friendly day hikes in the Perth region, the King Jarrah Walk Trail is a great way to explore the Jarrah forests that are found up and down the Murray River Valley.
+The King Jarrah Walk Trail is a great way to explore the Jarrah forests that are found up and down the Murray River Valley.
 The area was previously a haven for logging activity but has since been protected and the forests allowed to start the process of regeneration without the looming devastation of forestry.
 One of the trees that was spared the chop now lends its name to the track with the King Jarrah one of the oldest and biggest examples of a Jarrah tree you’ll find in WA.
 Estimated to be over 400 years old, it still stands tall through the ravages of time, fire and European colonisation.

 Where Is It?